FI-modules and stability for representations of symmetric groups: FI-modules: basic properties

-\begin{definition}[{\bf Finite generation}] We say that an FI-module $V$ is \emph{finitely generated} if there is a finite set of elements $v_1,\ldots,v_k$ with $v_i\in V_{n_i}$ which \emph{generates} $V$, meaning that $\spn(v_1,\ldots,v_k)=V$. \end{definition} We will say that $V$ is \emph{finitely generated in degree $\leq m$} if $V$ is generated in degree $\leq m$ and $V$ is finitely generated.
-Note that this implies that there exists a finite generating set $v_1,\ldots,v_k$ with $v_i\in V_{m_i}$ for which $m_i\leq m$ for all $i$.
-Remark~\ref{rem:Mspan} implies the following characterization of finitely generated FI-modules in terms of the free FI-modules $M(m)$. \begin{proposition}[{\bf Finite generation in terms of \boldmath$M(m)$}] An FI-module $V$ is finitely generated if and only if it admits a surjection $\bigoplus_i M(m_i)\twoheadrightarrow V$ for some finite sequence of integers $\{m_i\}$. \end{proposition} One consequence of Proposition~\ref{prop:charfg} is that if $V$ is a finitely generated FI-module then $V_n$ is a finitely-generated $k$-module for each $n\geq 0$.
-Proposition~\ref{prop:charfg} will allow us to reduce a number of finite generation problems to the corresponding problem for the particular FI-modules $M(m)$; see for example the proofs of Proposition~\ref{pr:shiftfg} or Proposition~\ref{pr:tensor} below.
-We record the following proposition, which is immediate from the definitions.
+We will say that $V$ is \emph{finitely generated in degree $\leq m$} if $V$ is generated in degree $\leq m$ and $V$ is finitely generated; in other words, there exists a finite generating set $v_1,\ldots,v_k$ with $v_i\in V_{m_i}$ for which $m_i\leq m$ for all $i$.
+Lemma~\ref{lemma:Mspan} implies the following characterization of finitely generated FI-modules in terms of the free FI-modules $M(m)$. \begin{proposition}[{\bf Finite generation in terms of \boldmath$M(m)$}] An FI-module $V$ is finitely generated if and only if it admits a surjection $\bigoplus_i M(m_i)\onto V$ for some finite sequence of integers $\{m_i\}$. \end{proposition} One consequence of Proposition~\ref{prop:charfg} is that if $V$ is a finitely generated FI-module then $V_S$ is a finitely generated $k$-module for any finite set $S$.
+Proposition~\ref{prop:charfg} will allow us to reduce questions of finite generation to the corresponding question for the particular FI-modules $M(m)$, as in the proof of the following proposition.